Everything that you have ever searched for on Google has been recorded.

 Deleting Your Gmail Account From Google Servers

 Before you delete anything, we recommend that you make a backup.
-Go through your emails and see if you have any stored passwords that you might need and then save those using the busing the best password manager apps you can find.
+Go through your emails and see if you have any stored passwords that you might need and then save those using the best password manager apps you can find.

 Assuming that the backup is made… then: